How to Make Money as a Stay-at-Home Mom

 Tutoring doesn’t require in-state teaching certification, but the majority of companies hiring ask for a bachelor’s degree and some sort of demonstration of expertise in a subject through an exam or other type of assessment.
 Many tutoring companies offer convenient online training modules.
 If you already have some experience either in teaching or tutoring, that’s an excellent start and experience you want to emphasize.

-The median hourly wage for a tutor is $17.72 an hour.
+The median hourly wage for a tutor is $23.23.
 Do a quick online search of tutoring wages in your area to manage your expectations and set your price.

-Tutors in math (all grades, as well as the math used on the SAT and ACT) are always in high demand, along with physical science subjects (physics, chemistry, earth science) and English (critical reading and reading comprehension for test taking), writing (essays) and ESL (grammar, test preparation and English for Specific Purposes, e.g. specific occupations).
+Tutors in math (all grades, as well as the math used on the SAT and ACT) are always in high demand, as well as in physical science subjects (physics, chemistry, earth science) and English (critical reading and reading comprehension for test taking), writing (essays) and ESL (grammar, test preparation and English for Specific Purposes, e.g. specific occupations).